soccerguy282/TFNNScore/README.md

 # TFNNScore
 Keras implementation of NNScore described in "Soft Computing Tools for Virtual Drug Discovery" by Daniel M Hagan and Martin T Hagan

-**Note that this Python code will not give the exact same results as our original Matlab code (although they are very similar), this is** **because things such as the optimizer we used in Matlab are not currently implemented in Keras/Python.
+**Note that this Python code will not give the exact same results as our original Matlab code (although they should be very similar), this is** **because things such as the optimizer we used in Matlab are not currently implemented in Keras/Python.
 I will add the original Matlab** **code as a branch for anyone interested.
 We started with our Matlab code and did our best to recreate it in Python with Keras.**

 Required Packages: